butyi/movscan/README.md

 Cine-projector
 =============
-I used the Russian projector what I have
+I used the Russian projector what I have (Lomo Russ)

 Camera
 ======